Mongol invasions of Georgia: Mongol rule

-The sculpture in Noravank, made by the architect Momik, demonstrating God, made in the form of a Mongoloid race, thanks to which the monastery was not destroyed.
+The sculpture in Noravank, made by the architect Momik, demonstrating God, depicted as ethnically Mongolian, thanks to which the monastery was not destroyed.

 The Mongols created the Vilayet of Gurjistan, which included Georgia and the whole South Caucasus, where they ruled indirectly, through the Georgian monarch, the latter to be confirmed by the Great Khan upon his accession.
 With the death of Rusudan in 1245, an interregnum began during which the Mongols divided the Caucasus into eight tumens.
 Exploiting the complicated issue of succession, the Mongols had the Georgian nobles divided into two rival parties, each of which advocated their own candidate to the crown.
 These were David VII "Ulu", an illegitimate son of George IV, and his cousin David VI "Narin", son of Rusudan.
 After a failed plot against the Mongol rule in Georgia (1245), Güyük Khan made, in 1247, both pretenders co-kings, in eastern and western parts of the kingdom respectively.
 The system of tumens was abolished, but the Mongols closely watched the Georgian administration in order to secure a steady flow of taxes and tributes from the subject peoples, who were also pressed into the Mongol armies.
 Georgians attended all major campaigns of the Ilkhanate and aristocrats' sons served in the Kheshig.